28 Fun Things to Do in Orlando | 2023 (with Photos)

 You might not know what else Orlando, Florida has to offer, besides Walt Disney World.
-But we are here to tell you, there’s plenty!
+But in fact, there's plenty.

-So, pack your bags and head on over to the sunshine state for some good old-fashioned family fun.
+So, pack your bags and head on over to the sunshine state for some family fun.

 1. Walt Disney World